hamlibdk/HAMLIB-SDK/README.md

 - JS8Call: http://js8call.com/

 **Install it so that it can be found in the search path.***

+**Update**

+As of **JTSDK 3.4.1** a folder **extras** now exists within **X:\JTSDK64-Tools\tools**.

+- i.e. x:\JTSDK64-Tools\tools\extras

+DLL's and other components thta may be missing during builds can be placed within that folder.

+The most common "missing" component needed to build WSJTX is **libgfortran-4.dll** .
+This DLL may be copied and placed into that folder, negating the need for deployment of latest supplied installers.

 ### Step 1: Deploy the JTSDK64-3.4.1.exe Installer and any available Update Packages